jingyi0000/VLM_survey/README.md

 - c.
 Submit the pull request to this branch.

 ## 🔥 News

+‼️ **We plan to update the arXiv version of our survey paper soon.
+If your paper is missing from this repository, feel free to contact us or open an issue!**

 Last update on 2025/3/24

 #### VLM Pre-training Methods